-A. Sovereign Immunity Nothing in this Agreement shall be deemed to affect the rights, privileges, or
+A. Sovereign Immunity.
+Nothing in this Agreement shall be deemed to affect the rights, privileges, or be deemed a waiver of, or limitation of SSC sovereign immunity protection and limitations of liability pursuant to Section 768.28, Florida Statutes.

 An equal opportunity employer/program.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 All voice telephone numbers may be reached by using TTY/TTD equipment via the Florida Relay Service at 711.
 If you need accommodations, call 1-800-757-4598.
 CareerSource Florida Member.